Paolo Virno: Biography

 Virno was born in Naples, but spent his childhood and adolescence in Genoa.
-He had his first political experiences when joining the social movements of 1968—the association between personal fulfillment and anti-capitalism, typical of the critique artiste of the 1960s, which then constituted one of the key reasons for his political philosophy.
+He had his first political experiences when joining the social movements of 1968—the association between personal fulfillment and anti-capitalism, typical of the critique artiste ("artistic critique") of the 1960s, which then constituted one of the key reasons for his political philosophy.
 He moved to Rome with his family at the beginning of the 1970s, where he studied philosophy in university.

-Simultaneously, Virno was involved in the labour movement and campaigned in the organization Potere Operaio, a Marxist group involved in the recruitment and mobilization of industrial workers.
-Potere Operaio, unlike political communists of the Soviet Union and China who sought to combine the student bodies with the workers' unions, focused mainly on factory and industrial workers in a program stemming from Marx's theory criticising the organization of work.
-Virno participated in the movement, organizing protests and strikes in northern Italian factories, until its dissolution in 1973.
+Simultaneously, Virno was involved in the labour movement and campaigned in the organisation Potere Operaio, a Marxist group involved in the recruitment and mobilisation of industrial workers.
+Potere Operaio, unlike political communists of the Soviet Union and China who sought to combine the student bodies with the workers' unions, focused mainly on factory and industrial workers in a programme stemming from Marx's theory criticising the organisation of work.
+Virno participated in the movement, organising protests and strikes in northern Italian factories, until its dissolution in 1973.

-In 1977 Virno presented his doctoral thesis on the concept of work and the theory of consciousness of Theodor Adorno, while actively participating in the movement of 1977, which organized around the precariousness of workers.
+In 1977, Virno presented his doctoral thesis on the concept of work and the theory of consciousness of Theodor Adorno, while actively participating in the movement of 1977, which organised around the precariousness of workers.
 The Metropolitan magazine, which he founded along with Oreste Scalzone and Franco Piperno, was revered as the body of the intellectual movement at the time.
 Two years later, the editorial board of Metropolitan France was jailed on charges of belonging to the Red Brigades.

 The three-year period of custody was a time of intense intellectual activity for Virno and others involved.
 After being sentenced in 1982 to 12 years in prison for "subversive activities and creation of an armed group" (though the charges of belonging to the Red Brigades did not materialise), Virno appealed and was released pending trial in the second instance; in 1987 he would eventually be acquitted, along with Piperno.
-His experience during these years were fed into the organization of the Luogo Comune publication, devoted to the analysis of life forms within postfordism.
+His experience during these years were fed into the organisation of the Luogo Comune publication, devoted to the analysis of life forms within post-Fordism.

-In 1993 Virno left his post as editor of Luogo Comune to teach philosophy at the University of Urbino.
-In 1996 he was invited to talk at the University of Montreal and upon his return he held the chair of philosophy of language, semiotics and ethics of communication at the University of Cosenza (Calabria).
+In 1993, Virno left his post as editor of Luogo Comune to teach philosophy at the University of Urbino.
+In 1996, he was invited to talk at the University of Montreal and upon his return he held the chair of philosophy of language, semiotics and ethics of communication at the University of Cosenza (Calabria).
 He later taught at the University of Rome.

 Virno died on 7 November 2025, at the age of 73.